Jayanaka-98/Jaseci-Ancestry/README.md

    1. hobby_cluster
         This walker is used to create a dictionary which includes lists including people with mutual hobbies.
 The hobbies are added as keys on ad-hoc basis which does not limit the number of defined hobbies.

-The `spouses` field is an array, so you can include multiple spouses if necessary.

 ## Experience

 Implementing new features was a relatively straightforward process.
 We updated the nodes to include new features modifying the graph.jac file.
 Then we defined four walkers to categorize individuals with similar attributes.